DIYbiosphere/sphere/docs/help/workflow.md

 ## Epics
-Epics provide a hierarchy to issues.
+ Branch Epics provide a hierarchy to issues.
 They are a theme of work that contains several sub-tasks needed to complete the larger goal.
 If estimate the issue will take weeks or months to finish, it should probably become an If it is too complex, if several sub-tasks are required to mark it as done it should be an

 ## Milestones
  Milestones act as container for issues or as events, or achievement goals.
 This is useful for associating issues with specific features or project phases.
 Milestones are groups of issues that correspond to a project, feature, or time period.
 Like Beta Launch, October, Sprint, Redesign.
 Milestones are used to track the progress of similar issues and pull requests as they're opened and closed over time.
 At a glance, you can easily see the progress of work in a milestone's lifetime.